python/typing/docs/spec/distributing.rst

   API of a package, without including the implementation or private members.

-Stub files that use only the constructs described in :ref:`stub-file-supported-constructs` below should work with all type checkers that conform to this specification.
-A conformant type checker will parse a stub that uses only such constructs without error and will not interpret any construct in a contradictory manner.
-However, type checkers are not required to implement checks for all these constructs and can elect to ignore unsupported ones.
-Additionally, type checkers can support constructs not decribed here, and tool authors are encouraged to experiment with additional features.
+Stub files use a subset of the constructs used in Python source files, as described in :ref:`stub-file-supported-constructs` below.
+Type checkers should parse a stub that uses only such constructs without error and not interpret any construct in a contradictory manner.
+However, type checkers are not required to implement checks for all of these constructs and can elect to ignore unsupported ones.
+Additionally, type checkers can support constructs not described here.

+Type checkers should have a configurable search path for stub files.
+If a stub file is found, the type checker should not read the corresponding "real" module.
+See :ref:`mro` for more information.

 .. _stub-file-syntax: